 Do it respectfully.

-Um, so the problem for Biden now is uh oh, you can't work for a 7-Eleven unless you have a slight Indian accent or a Dunkin' Donuts, and then of course what he said about Obama, but also the positions that he supported in 1972,
+So the problem for Biden now is, uh-oh, you can't work for a 7-Eleven unless you have a slight Indian accent or Dunkin' Donuts.

-and when he figured out that his constituents in Delaware opposed integration, specifically busing, he began voting for many of the Senate's anti-bussing bills, claiming that he now favored school uh desegregation, but just objected to the forced busing part.
+And when he figured out that his constituents in Delaware opposed integration, specifically busing, he began voting for many of the Senate's anti-busing bills, claiming that he now favored school desegregation but just objected to the forced busing part.

-Then, as court ordered integration loomed over Wilmington, Delaware, Biden's constituents transformed their resistance to busing into an organized angry opposition, so Biden changed to and he morphed into a leading anti-bussing crusader, all while continuing to insist that he supported the goal of school desegregation.
+So Biden changed two, and he morphed into a leading anti-busing crusader, all while continuing to insist that he supported the goal of school desegregation.

-Uh, I don't think that's gonna work for crazy Uncle Joe, but you know, we'll have to see.
+I don't think that's going to work for crazy Uncle Joe, but, you know, we'll have to see.

 I would expect in the president's remarks tomorrow, we will be hearing a lot about the border.